osi-foundation/osi-foundation.github.io/README.md

 # Who and What is OSI?

-OSI is simply a non-profit project with only one goal; sharing information, and not just any information; accurate information.
+OSI is simply a non-profit project with only one goal: sharing information, and not just any information; accurate information.

 # How do we work?